-Initial submissions or queries about manuscripts should be sent to the editor, Arlene Keeling, at awk2z@virginia.edu with subject line "NHR VOL. [##] SUBMISSION: [Article Title]."
+Initial submissions or queries about manuscripts should be sent to the editor, Jane Brooks, at jane.brooks@manchester.ac.uk with subject line "NHR VOL. [##] SUBMISSION: [Article Title]."
 The Review prefers manuscripts of approximately 12,000 words, inclusive of endnotes.
-Shorter manuscripts may be considered for the section "Hidden in Plain Sight," as less data is often available for minority and diverse nurses.